 With a thin virtual disk, the disk size value shows how much space is provisioned and guaranteed to the disk.
-At the beginning, the virtual disk might not use the entire provisioned space and the actual storage usage value could be less than the size of the virtual disk.
+At the beginning, the virtual disk might not use the entire provisioned space.
+The actual storage use value can be less than the size of the virtual disk.

 - Select Thin Provision for Disk Provisioning.

-You created a virtual machine with a disk in thin format.
+You created a virtual machine with a disk in the thin format.

 What to do next

 If you created a virtual disk in the thin format, you can later inflate it to its full size.